DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/tokens/pop/dpop.md

 }
 ```

-The client must then proove posession of the private key to call the APIs, and your APIs can [validate]({{< ref "/apis/aspnetcore/confirmation" >}}) the *cnf* claim by comparing it to the thumbprint of the client's public key in the JWK.
+The client must then prove possession of the private key to call the APIs, and your APIs can [validate]({{< ref "/apis/aspnetcore/confirmation" >}}) the *cnf* claim by comparing it to the thumbprint of the client's public key in the JWK.

 If the access token would leak, it cannot be replayed without having access to the private key of the JWK the client controls.